ethanschmiel/MocoCrimeSQL/README.md

 ### Tool Selection
 Power BI was chosen for its robust data visualization and real-time update capabilities.
+SQL was chosen for its ability to quickly clean and arrange data.

 ### Steps
 1. **Data Cleaning and Preparation**: